 STIR Overview

-The documents draft-ietf-stir-rfc4474bis and draft-ietf-stir-passport define a set of protocol level tools that can be used in Session Initiation Protocol (SIP) for applying digital signatures to the Caller ID or telephone number of the calling party.
+The documents RFC 8224 and RFC 8225 define a set of protocol level tools that can be used in Session Initiation Protocol (SIP) for applying digital signatures to the Caller ID or telephone number of the calling party.

 Persona Assertion Token (PASSporT) Token

-The document draft-ietf-stir-passport defines a token-based signature that combines the use of JavaScript Object Notation (JSON) Web Tokens, JSON Web Signatures, and X.509 certificate key pairs, or Public Key Infrastructure (PKI), to create a trusted signature.
+The document RFC 8225 defines a token-based signature that combines the use of JavaScript Object Notation (JSON) Web Tokens, JSON Web Signatures, and X.509 certificate key pairs, or Public Key Infrastructure (PKI), to create a trusted signature.
 The authorized owner of the certificate used to generate the signature can be validated and traced back to the known trust anchor who signed the certificate.
 The Persona Assertion Token (PASSporT) token includes a number of claims the signer of the token is asserting.
 The associated public certificate is used to verify the digital signature and the claims included in the PASSporT token.
-The public certificate is also used to validate the entity that signed the token through a Service Provider Identifier (SPID), as defined in draft-ietf-stir-certificates.
+The public certificate is also used to validate the entity that signed the token through a Service Provider Identifier (SPID), as defined in RFC 8226.
 The validated claims and the validated identity of the entity signing the claims can both be used to determine the level of trust in the originating entity and their asserted calling party information.
 Call blocking applications or other mitigation techniques could use the information over time to determine “reputation” of the entity signing the token, which could provide further input to determine the level of trust for the calling party information.
-Note that PASSporT tokens and signatures themselves are agnostic to network signaling protocols but are used in draft-ietf-stir-rfc4474bis to define specific SIP usage as described in the next section.
+Note that PASSporT tokens and signatures themselves are agnostic to network signaling protocols but are used in RFC 8224 to define specific SIP usage as described in the next section.

-RFC 4474bis
+RFC 8224

-The document draft-ietf-stir-rfc4474bis defines a SIP-based framework for an authentication service and verification service for using the PASSporT signature in a SIP INVITE.
+The document RFC 8224 defines a SIP-based framework for an authentication service and verification service for using the PASSporT signature in a SIP INVITE.
 It defines a new Identity header field that delivers the PASSporT signature and other associated parameters.
 The authentication service adds the Identity header field and signature to the SIP INVITE generated by the originating provider.
 The INVITE is delivered to the destination provider which uses the verification service to verify the signature using the identity in the P-Asserted-Identity header field or From header field.

 SHAKEN Architecture